decidables/decidables/sites/detectable/src/task.md

 ## A trial

 Now that we have a stimulus and a response, we can create a :term[task].
-As is typical of tasks in cognitive psychology experiments, our task will consist of one or more :term[trials].
+As is typical of tasks in cognitive psychology experiments, the building block of our task will be a :term[trial].
 Each trial will start with an :term[inter-trial interval] (:term[ITI]) showing a :term[fixation] cross in the middle of the display --- this gives you a chance to get ready.
 Then the RDK stimulus will appear for a short period of time, followed by a question mark --- this allows us to control the amount of